konsoletyper/teavm-site/src/docs/runtime/jso.md

 }
 ```

-Also, you can declare `native` methods in abstract classes.
+Also, you can declare `@JSBody` methods in abstract classes.
 Rewrite our example this way:

 ```java
 public abstract class HTMLElement implements JSObject {